tdv/go-care/README.md

 [![build workflow](https://github.com/tdv/go-care/actions/workflows/main.yml/badge.svg?event=push)](https://github.com/tdv/go-care/actions)

 # go-care
-A library for gRPC response memoization in Go, aimed to improve common performance of a project having made real response computation lower cost.
+A library for gRPC response memoization in Go aims to improve common performance of any project having made real response computation lower cost.

 go-care is an abbreviation of the 'Cached Response in Go'.